 He moved to the small town of Barbizon in the year 1849 and this radically changed both his painting style and subject matter.
 He ditched the idealized history paintings for realistic depictions of rural life.
 He was from a farming background himself and magnificently captured peasants in works such as “The Gleaners” (1857) and “The Angelus” (1859), two iconic Realism paintings.

 Élisabeth Vigée Le Brun (1755-1842) was a French artist who grew up during the Rococo era and who is therefore classified as a Rococo artist.
 She was, however, significantly influenced by the Neoclassical artists of the late 18th century.
 She is famously known for painting over 30 portraits of French Queen Marie Antoinette (1755-1793).

-Another great achievement in her life was that she became a member of the Académie Royale de Peinture et de Sculpture in 1783.
+Another great achievement in her life was becoming a member of the Académie Royale de Peinture et de Sculpture in 1783.
 This was the most prestigious art academy in France and only 15 women had been accepted for it at the time.
 She had to flee France in 1789 and lived and worked in Italy, Austria, Germany, and Russia, and was successful wherever she went.

 15. Odilon Redon